How to handle toddler misbehavior using positive and gentle parenting.

 - You’ll only need to say that once and only once.

 This is a teaching moment.
-Your child is having a tough time providing the appropriate response at this moment and they need a nudge in the right direction on how to handle these situations properly.
+Your child is having a tough time providing the appropriate response at this moment, and they need a nudge in the right direction on how to handle these situations appropriately.

-You are sending a message that the behaviour is disturbing to others, so in order to be respectful, we need to go somewhere more appropriate so we can calm down.
+You are sending a message that the behavior is disturbing to others, so to be respectful, we need to go somewhere more appropriate so we can calm down.